rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 <a name="Description"></a>
 # Description

 The `HdmiInput` plugin allows you to control the HDMI Input on a set-top box.
+The HdmiInput Plugin is deprecated to AVInput plugin.
+Please refer this link.https://rdkcentral.github.io/rdkservices/#/api/AVInputPlugin.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].